ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Aleksandra Pawlik

 I am an early career full-stack software developer, recently graduated from Makers Academy.
-I am building on my experiences in research for international development with extensive fieldwork experience in Afghanistan.
-I managed, designed and consulted on multiple evaluations providing actionable and human-centered insights for the implementers and clients.
+I am building on my experience in research for international development.
+I managed, designed and consulted on multiple evaluations - mostly in Afghanistan.
+I provided actionable and human-centered insights for the implementers and clients.
 I am qualitative and quantitative research methods savvy with a background in anthropology, media, and economics.

 ## Skills (SECTION TBD DURING THE ON-SITE COURSE)